NxtGen-Arena/SFDCDev401/Documentation/Apex/DML.md

 2. Database Methods
    Allows to partially perform DML on records.
 Developers can track success and failures of the records.
 Partial processing only processed when the AllOrNone falg is set as false.

+## Transaction Boundaries

+* In Apex, each DML operation is executed within a transaction boundary.
+* A transaction represents a series of operations that are executed as a single unit of work.
+* Transactions ensure that either all DML operations within the transaction are completed successfully or none of them are.
+* This atomicity guarantees data consistency and prevents partial data modifications.

 > [!IMPORTANT]
 > After a successful insert, the variable that holds the SObject instance is updated with Id.